hyperledger-labs/orion-server/docs/getting-started/transactions/gosdk/usertx.md

 ```

 ### 2.2) Source Code Commentary
-For simplicity, not all errors are handled in this code.
+For the sake of simplicity, not all errors are handled in this code.
 Further, the implementation of `createConnection()` and `openSession()` can be found
 [here](../../pre-requisite/gosdk).

 The `session.UsersTx()` starts a new user administration transaction and returns the user administration transaction context.
 We can then perform
 all user administrative activities using this transaction context.

-In order to update the `Privilege` detail of the user `alice`, first, we fetch the `alice` record from the database.
+In order to update the `Privilege` detail of the user `alice`, first we fetch the `alice` record from the database.
 This is done by calling
 `tx.GetUser("alice")`.
 Second, to remove all privileges assigned to the user `alice`, we set `Privilege` to `nil` in the fetched record.
 Third, we
 store the updated `alice` to the database by calling `tx.PutUser(alice, nil)`.

 Finally, the transaction is committed by calling `dbtx.Commit(true)`.
-The argument true denotes that the synchronous submission.
+The argument true denotes that this is a synchronous submission.
 As a result,
-the `Commit()` would return the transaction receipt if this transaction gets committed before the `TxTimeout` configured in the `openSession()`.
+the `Commit()` returns the transaction receipt if this transaction gets committed before the `TxTimeout` configured in the `openSession()`.

 ## 3) Deletion of a User

 Let's delete the user `bob`.
 To do that, we need to execute the following steps:

   1. Fetch the user `alice`.
-This would record the read version in the transaction.
+This records the read version in the transaction.
-  2. Delete the user `alice`
+  2. Delete the user `alice`.
-  3. Commit the transaction
+  3. Commit the transaction.

-Note that if we do not fetch the user `alice` and instead delete the user directly, it would result in a blind delete.
+Note that if we do not fetch the user `alice` and instead delete the user directly, it results in a blind delete.

 ### 3.1) Source Code
 ```go